luizrenault/a-29b-community/README.md

 - UFCP power source is now avionics master main dc bus.
 - BFI power source is now the backup battery.
 - Rearm / Refuel now sets Fuel Init quantity.
-- Battery and gererator voltages.
+- Battery and generator voltages.
 - Gear down mapping now working.
 - SJ JET and A/A or A/G RDY overlap.
-- CHMD NAV A/C TRK no loger oscillates when stopped.
+- CHMD NAV A/C TRK no longer oscillates when stopped.
 - FYT out of screen side.
 - UFCP joystick interaction points.
 - E/W buttons for coordinates.